 Dr. Rao is internationally renowned for his research in stem cells and regenerative medicine.
 He has worked in the stem cell field for more than 2 decades, with positions in academia, government, regulatory affairs and industry, and he has authored more than 300 publications. .
 Following postdoctoral training at Case Western Reserve University, he established his research laboratory in neural development at the University of Utah.
 He next joined the National Institute on Aging as Chief of the Neurosciences Section where he studied neural progenitor cells.
 In 2011, Rao was appointed Director of the National Institutes of Health, Centre for Regenerative Medicine.
 He has also participated on committees including Chairman of the U.S. Food and Drug Administration’s Cellular Tissue and Gene Therapies Advisory Committee, the California Institute of Regenerative Medicine, International Society for Stem Cell Research and as the liaison to the International Society for Cellular Therapy .

-Jyotsna Dhawan obtained a Ph.D. in cell biology and biochemistry from Boston University in 1991 and pursued postdoctoral work at Stanford University.
+Chief Scientist at CCMB and Professor, Academy of Scientific and Innovative Research and an Adjunct Professer at Institute of Stem Cells and Regenerative Medicine, Bangalore.
+Dr. Jyotsna Dhawan obtained a Ph.D. in cell biology and biochemistry from Boston University in 1991 and pursued postdoctoral work at Stanford University.
 Dr Dhawan joined the Centre for Cellular and Molecular Biology (CCMB) in Hyderabad, India in 1996, where she started a group studying the biology of quiescence in muscle stem cells.
-From 2009-2014, Dr.Dhawan was deputed to help establish the Institute for Stem Cell Biology and Regenerative Medicine (InStem) in Bangalore. .
+From 2009-2014, Dr.Dhawan was deputed to help establish the Institute for Stem Cell Biology and Regenerative Medicine (InStem) in Bangalore.
 Her recent work probes the control of epigenetic networks in quiescent stem cells, highlighting the importance of chromatin mechanisms in maintaining self-renewal capacity.